 Harold's Helicopter ToursOne of the rides in Thomas Land, this features mini helicopters around a pole.
 I had a helicopter to myself.
 Once the ride started the helicopters rose to the top of the pole and travelled around it, thereby giving riders a view of Thomas Land.
 Eventually the helicopters returned to ground level and the ride stopped.
 Another fun ride, but my one go now was my only go on this all day.

 Cranky's Tower DropAnother Thomas Land ride, this is a mini drop tower.
 The seats are arranged on a circular seating unit surrounding the tower.
 I sat in seat 12.
 Once everyone was harnessed in, the seat unit rose and fell several times, but I didn't bother counting how many rises and falls there were.
-Naturally this felt tame compared to Apocalypse earlier in the morning, but it was nonetheless a fun ride.
+Naturally this felt tame compared to Apocalypse in the morning, but it was nonetheless a fun ride.
 This was my only go on Cranky's Tower Drop all day.
-During this ride, I spotted an attendant putting a "Last ride in progress" sign up by the entrance to neighbouring Rocking Bulstrode.

-Rocking BulstrodeHaving left Cranky's Tower Drop, I immediately ran across to neighbouring Rocking Bulstrode, which is also in Thomas Land.
-Although the "Last ride in progress" sign was already up by the entrance, I was still able to get on for the final run of the day which was about to start.
-A few more riders turned up between when I got on and when the ride actually started.
+Rocking BulstrodeHaving left Cranky's Tower Drop, my next ride was neighbouring Rocking Bulstrode, which is also in Thomas Land.
 Unlike a normal pirate ship, this swings and spins about a central base pivot, in the same manner as the Zamperla Rock 'n' Tug I've ridden at various other parks.
-A fun ride to round off normal opening time.
-Being as this was Rocking Bulstrode's last run of the day, I was only able to have one go on it, but even if there had been time for more goes, I don't think I could ride this twice straight off due to the way it works.
+A fun ride, but once was enough for me; I don't think I could ride this twice straight off due to the way it works.
 This was my final ride of the day in Thomas Land during normal opening time, because having left Rocking Bulstrode, I left Thomas Land hoping to go on one or two large rides elsewhere before the park officially closed.

 Evening ERSNow that the Park had officially closed, it was time for our evening ERS.
-I proceeded from Thomas Land to the area in front of G-Force, as that was where members were expected to gather prior to the ERS.
-The RCCGB was intended to have exclusive use of three coasters for an hour: G-Force, Troublesome Trucks Runaway Coaster and Ben 10 - Ultimate Mission.
-At the start of the ERS, Nev said there would be a few more runs of Buffalo Coaster at the start of the ERS for those that wanted to go on it, but I said I'd already been on it once earlier.
-I began the ERS with G-Force.
+I proceeded from Maelstrom to the area in front of G-Force, as that was where members were expected to gather prior to the ERS.
+The RCCGB was originally intended to have exclusive use of three coasters for an hour: G-Force, Troublesome Trucks Runaway Coaster and Accelerator.
+However Nev had already told everyone lunchtime that the Club would no longer be having Accelerator; hence the evening ERS ended up being just G-Force and Troublesome Trucks Runaway Coaster.
+I began the ERS on G-Force.